-The fund's level of risk is medium.
+The fund's level of risk is low to medium.
 Because the fund has less than 10 years of performance history, to calculate the level of risk, the manager uses a reference index similar to the fund's strategy.
 The manager uses the S&P Global Infrastructure Index.
 The S&P Global Infrastructure Index is designed to track 75 companies form around the world selected to represent the listed infrastructure industry.
 For more information, see Investment risk classification methodology in the section Specific information about each NBI Fund described in this document.

-- are looking to invest for the long term (at least five years) - wish to get exposure to global real asset markets - want to add a source of dividend income to your portfolio - can tolerate a medium level of risk.
+- are looking to invest for the long term (at least five years) - wish to get exposure to global real asset markets - want to add a source of dividend income to your portfolio - can tolerate a low to medium level of risk.

 For N Series units, the fund distributes its net income and net realized capital gains for the year between December 14 and December 31 of each year.
 All distributions payable to investors will be reinvested in additional units of the same fund, unless you ask to be paid in cash, in which case a minimum amount of \$25 may be required.
+If so, we will pay you through direct deposit in your bank account.